-How deep is Chevrolet’s Bronco-like efforts?
+How deep are Chevrolet’s Bronco-like efforts?

-“What we’re trying to do at this point is understand exactly what experiences do we want to create to get people into vehicles like this,” said Mike Pevovar, director of Chevrolet’s affordable EV and crossover design.
-At the same time, a satellite hookup from the California design studio in North Hollywood gave a preview of still more SUV-like designs.
+“What we’re trying to do at this point is understand exactly what experiences we want to create to get people into vehicles like this,” Mike Pevovar, director of affordable EV and crossover design at Chevrolet, told Ars Technica.

-“It’s going to be a highly configurable and customizable vehicle for both urban and off-road use, and it focuses on sustainability in a big way,” said Advanced Design’s Brian Smith.
-When GM says “sustainable,” that means electric.
+“It’s going to be a highly configurable and customizable vehicle for both urban and off-road use, and it focuses on sustainability in a big way,” Brian Smith, design director at GM California Advanced Design, said.

-It looks like the focus has shifted to smaller not larger
+It looks like the focus has shifted to smaller, not larger